 We may not think about it very often because their diet never changes, but your dog is susceptible to gastric distress.
 If you have ever wondered, “Can dogs get indigestion?” the answer is yes.
 We tend to think of indigestion in humans as being the result of a greasy meal or too many sweets, and certainly nothing some Pepto-Bismol or an antacid can’t fix.
 Unfortunately, dog indigestion isn’t as simple.
 For starters, dogs can’t even communicate when they are experiencing digestive issues.
 While giving your pup a daily dog digestive supplement may help to keep the GI tract running smoothly and efficiently, it may still be hard to recognize any symptoms.
-Below you will find a helpful guide for recognizing and treating your dog’s indigestion.
+Below you will find a helpful guide for recognizing and supporting your dog’s indigestion.

 What is Indigestion?